thannasudhir9/USStockMonitor-GoogleAIStudio/PROMPTS_AND_SOLUTIONS.md

 ---

 **Date:** 2024-07-29 13:15:00
-**User Prompt:** "add a realtime connector like google, yahoo, tradingview... add a export button to export and download as csv excel file and also save a copy to google sheets add a button to download pdf of the whole page"
+**User Prompt:** "add a realtime connector like google, yahoo, tradingview... add a export button to export and download as csv excel file... add a button to download pdf of the whole page"
 **Solution:**
 - Implemented a "Data Source" selector allowing users to choose between Gemini, Google Finance, and Yahoo Finance.
 This modifies the prompt to the Gemini model to simulate data from the selected source.
 - Added an "Export" dropdown with two options: